Can Cody Bellinger continue Dodgers' tradition of Rookie of the Year winners?

 When Gonzalez returned to the active roster, Toles tore up his knee, opening up left field again, and helping the Dodgers avoid the decision of whether to play Bellinger over the homerless Gonzalez (for now, at least).

 No matter where he plays, he can hit.
 He has added muscle to his frame and changed his swing a couple of years ago to add more torque and backspin.
 He studies heat maps to see his weaknesses.
-Of course, we should calm down a bit here: Gary Sanchez had that monster first month for the Yankees last August before the league caught up to him in September.
+Of course, we should calm down a bit here: Gary Sanchez had that monster first month for the Yankees in August before the league caught up to him in September.
 Still, it has been quite the 25-game start for Bellinger, the new young star in L.A.